arduino-libraries/Arduino_LowPowerPortentaC33/README.md

 Use lowPower.sleep() for Sleep Mode and lowPower.deepSleep() for Deep Sleep Mode.
 Upon calling these methods the board will sleep until one of the wakeup events mentioned earlier arises.

-> [!NOTE]
-> Note, this library reduces the power usage of the microcontroller, not the entire board and it's peripherals (Wi-Fi module for example).
-If you would like to reach the maximum power reduction possible for a Portenta C33 board, please check out the [TurnPeripheralsOff Example](https://github.com/arduino-libraries/Arduino_LowPowerPortentaC33/blob/main/examples/TurnPeripheralsOff/TurnPeripheralsOff.ino) that makes use of the [Arduino_PF1550 Library](https://github.com/arduino-libraries/Arduino_PF1550)

-For more information about this libraries check the [library documentation](https://github.com/arduino-libraries/Arduino_LowPowerPortentaC33/blob/main/docs/README.md) or the [API Reference](https://github.com/arduino-libraries/Arduino_LowPowerPortentaC33/blob/main/docs/api.md)
+For more information about this library check the [API Reference](https://github.com/arduino-libraries/Arduino_LowPowerPortentaC33/blob/main/docs/api.md)